Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 </br>

-By default, all workspace configs are **not** published and can only be used by users making attempts on the project they were built for.
+By default, all DevSpace configs are **not** published and can only be used by users making attempts on the project they were built for.
 If you feel that you're up to the task, Publish It!